Refinancing isn’t just a matter of completing an application — you need to also be able to qualify for the new loan with the right credit score.

 Credit score for conventional refinance

 Conventional refinancing is one of the most common types.
-You’ll need at least a 620 credit score to refinance your conventional loan (or into a conventional loan), though at that score, you’ll need a debt-to-income (DTI) ratio of 36 percent or less.
+You’ll need at least a 620 credit score to refinance your conventional loan or to refinance into a conventional loan — though at that score, you’ll likely need a DTI ratio of 36 percent or less, which can be limiting.
 If you have a higher credit score, you might be able to refinance with a higher DTI ratio.

 Credit score for jumbo refinance

-Jumbo loans are a type of non-conforming loan, so they don’t have to adhere to many requirements, including the conforming credit score minimum of 620.
-Because you’re taking out much more money with a jumbo loan, however, you’ll still need a good credit score, often 720 or even higher.
+Jumbo loans are a type of non-conforming loan, so they don’t have to adhere to all the same requirements as a conforming loan.
+However, because jumbo loans are so large, you’ll typically need a higher minimum credit score to refinance into one — often 700 or above.

 Credit score for FHA refinance